 Both PO and PM are at the decision-making stage but the way they make decisions is quite different.

-A product owner makes all the decisions related to the product he/she owns based on the feedback from customers, stakeholders, and the development team.
+A product owner makes all the decisions related to the product they own based on the feedback from customers, stakeholders, and the development team.
 A PO must be a great business analyst to make the right decisions.

 For example, what product feature to develop first and which one to delay isn’t a simple decision to make.
 The PO needs to analyze several aspects such as client requirements, development team capabilities, market requirements, etc.

-The project manager doesn’t own the project rather he/she acts as a manager who will plan and execute the project so his/her scope of decision-making is limited as compared to a PO.
+The project manager doesn’t own the project, rather they act as a manager who will plan and execute the project so their scope of decision-making is limited as compared to a PO.
 A PM uses reporting, technical analysis, and data for decision-making.

 Since the environment is somewhat rigid, a PM can make decisions quickly based on the initial plan and evaluation.

 Product Owner vs Project Manager: Which One is Better?